aklivity/zilla-docs/src/reference/config/zilla-cli.md

 ### zilla generate

-::: info Feature Coming Soon <HopeIcon icon="circle-right"/>
+::: info Feature Coming Soon <HopeIcon icon="fas fa-circle-right"/>
 This is currently on the [Zilla roadmap](https://github.com/orgs/aklivity/projects/4).
 Star and watch the [Zilla repo](https://github.com/aklivity/zilla/releases) for new releases!
 :::